-In 2016, the fifth Rafael Manzano Prize has been awarded to Enrique Nuere, who has not only stood out for his magnificent work restoring traditional roofs and ceilings and designing new ones, but also for having made possible, thanks to his research, to recover the body of knowledge of a craft whose details, encoded before being forgotten, no one could figure out.
+In 2016, the fifth Rafael Manzano Prize has been awarded to Enrique Nuere, who has not only stood out for his magnificent work restoring traditional roofs and ceilings and designing new ones, but also for having made possible, thanks to his research, to recover the body of knowledge of a craft, the code of which was no longer understood until he recovered it.
 He has also revitalized this craft through teaching, research and his very practice.
 Thanks to him, today there are numerous experts and craftsmen who deal with this traditional art following the principles he rediscovered and actively disseminated.

 VIDEO PRESENTING ENRIQUE NUERE AND HIS WORK

 Video made by Irene Pérez-Porro Stillman presenting the work of Enrique Nuere, for which he has been awarded the Rafael Manzano Prize 2016

 A Manuscript changed his live